Eve Air Mobility Eve (production model)

 EmbraerX has key design elements for their eVTOL aircraft which include: A human centered design, optimal safety, high reliability, redundant systems, a lower noise footprint to be community friendly, simplicity in design, advanced technology, 100% electric, passenger comfort and user experience, accessibility for anyone (young, older, special needs), low operating costs, autonomous flight and no emissions.

-The Eve eVTOL passenger unnamed production model aircraft holds one pilot, four passengers and their luggage in a comfortable interior.
-The cruise speed and flight time of the aircraft is unknown at this time.
 The range of the aircraft is estimated to be 100 km (60 miles).
+The cruise speed and flight time of the aircraft has not been revealed by the company as of September 2025.
 The aircraft has larger windows than conventional small airplanes and provide the passengers and pilot with spectacular views over any urban or rural area.

-The aircraft has one main high wing, has eight VTOL-only propellers located on two booms (which are part of the wing's superstructure and are both parallel the fuselage) and has two pusher propellers on the rear conventional tail.
-The two pusher propellers providing thrust for forward flight and reverse flight.
-All the propellers are designed for their specific main jobs of VTOL and forward flight.
+The aircraft has one main high wing, has eight VTOL-only propellers located on four booms (which are part of the wing's superstructure and each boom is parallel the fuselage) and has one pusher propellers on the rear with what can be called a U tail.
+The inner booms are longer and are part of the tail structure.
 All propellers can turn independently of each other and can all be used for any type of course correction during any part of the flight in clam or gusty wind conditions.

 Specifications: